 One of the highlights of Bucharest is a visit to The Palace of Parliament (Palatul Parlamentului).
 It’s the biggest parliament building in the world, and the second biggest administrative building in the world.
 Only the Pentagon in Washington, DC is bigger.
 A tour of this building is fascinating and a little creepy since they don’t even run all the lights.
 This building was part of what cost brutal dictator Nicholae Ceaușescu his life when the iron curtain fell in 1989.
 Thousands of Bucharest’s residents were displaced in the early 1980’s to make room for this monstrosity (I didn’t know that during this thumbs up photo).

-Visiting busted some myths we had about Romania, as is often the case with traveling.
+Visiting busted some myths we had about Romania, as is often the case with travel.
 While Bucharest may be the least romantic city on this list, it has some redeeming qualities for a romantic getaway.
 And we would both re-visit Bucharest over Sofia, Bulgaria.

 Sofia is one of Europe’s oldest capitals, with a storied history influenced by Greeks, Arabs, Jews and others.
 The Square of Tolerance features a mosque, a Catholic cathedral, an orthodox church and a synagogue, within a few minutes walk from each other.
 And the Alexander Nevsky Cathedral is one of the largest in the Eastern Orthodox world.